Ford Escape Problems: 12 Most Common Most Common Issues, Best Solutions and Guides

 The 2020 Escape’s electrical system is complicated.
 Most complaints reported oddities with the vehicle’s infotainment system, specifically the backup camera not activating when backing up, other random issues such as the hands-free elevator doors not opening, or driver assistance features activating or deactivating inappropriately.

 Two other 2020 Escape recalls, one for rearview cameras and the other for seatback strength, affect Ford and Lincoln products more.
-Fortunately, each of these recalls offers ready-to-use solutions at no cost to owners.
+Fortunately, each recall offers ready-to-use solutions at no cost to owners.

 Ford Escape Problems: Top 12 Most Common Ford Escape Issues

-1. Ignition Misfires: A common cause of ignition misfires is a faulty ignition coil.
-The coil must be replaced as soon as the problem is detected, as otherwise, misfires may damage other components.
+1. Ignition Misfires: A faulty ignition coil is a common cause of ignition misfires.
+The coil must be replaced as soon as the problem is detected; otherwise, misfires may damage other components.

 4. Blower Motor Only Works on High: The 2008-2012 Ford Escape with manual temperature and fan controls may experience issues with the blower motor only blowing air at specific settings.
 Generally, the fan will only work on the highest setting.
 This is a well-documented issue caused by a blower motor resistor failure.
 Fixing the problem is straightforward and requires replacing a small resistor.
 The resistor is usually found in the back of the glove box, next to the blower motor.